-- Find webcam records that correspond to this eruption.
-Does the view from the webcam confirm your description of what you thought was happening physically?
+- Find maps and photo/video records that correspond to this eruption.
+Does this additional information confirm your description of what you thought was happening physically?
 If so, lead me through a what you see and how it correlates to the instrument records you found earlier.
 If not, discuss possible reasons why not.

 Submitting your work